KunalKaushikk/KunalKaushikk/README.md

-### Hey, I am an amateur engineer from Ringas village who loves coding
+### Hey, I am an amateur engineer from Ringas,Rajasthan who loves coding

 I want to start my journey in app dev and I hope I can find some interesting projects and people in that domain on GitHub.
-Happy coding!
+*Happy coding!*

 <!--
 **KunalKaushikk/KunalKaushikk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.